KevGildea/KevGildea.github.io/_posts/2021-10-06-Kinematic-Differential-Equations.md

 ---

-We can use kinematic differential equations to determine both 1) where an object will be and 2) what orientation it will have after a specified amount of time.
-In this post I describe an example that can be considered representative of a self propelling sphere in a vacuum with no gravitational effect (i.e. dynamics are not considered), initialised with angular and linear velocity.
+We can integrate kinematic differential equations to determine both 1) where an object will be and 2) what orientation it will have after a specified amount of time.
+In this post I describe the mathematical proceedure, and implement the solution in Python.

 <p align="center">
   <img src="/assets/images/Kinematic-Differential-Equations/KDEpos.gif" width="1200">